A Few Words on Non-Intervention: Responses

 Noam Chomsky has made reference to Mill's essay in a number of his books, including Failed States: The Abuse of Power and the Assault on Democracy (2006), Hegemony or Survival: America's Quest for Global Dominance (2002) and Peering into the Abyss of the Future (2002).
 Chomsky writes that even "individuals of the highest intelligence and moral integrity succumb to the pathology" of taking exception to universal human standards.

 Libertarian historian Joseph R. Stromberg states that J.S.
 Mill's imperialistic views are incompatible with his alleged liberalism, since maintenance of the British Empire would require government repression.
+In contrast, Tim Beaumont has argued that Mill believed it was possible to justify colonial rule in particular circumstances without justifying wars of aggression.

+Beaumont also argues that the arguments about protective foreign intervention in the second half of the text are best understood in light of the discussion of self-defence in the first half.